Arizona BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-Never used BetMGM before?
-Getting started is easy.
-To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Simply follow our link, and the BetMGM site or app will guide you through the sign-up process.
+If you've never played on BetMGM before, it's easy to get started.
+You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
+Just follow our link and the BetMGM site or app will guide you through the process.

-If you're looking to put money on a game matchup today but want some help getting started, here's a quick primer.
-Wagering on the moneyline, spread, and over/under are some of the most common ways to make bets.
-A moneyline bet means that you think one of the teams will win the game.
-Pretty simple, right?
-If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.
+Looking to bet on a game but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet means that you think one of the teams will win.
+Simple as that!
+And if they do, and you bet $10 on odds of +110, you'd get $21 back.
+There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.

-While it can be a tad more complicated, betting against the point spread can offer a larger payout or better chance to win in certain situations.
+Although it can be a bit more complicated, betting against the point spread can offer a bigger payout or better chance to win in certain circumstances.
 If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
 But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the bet.

-Seeking a simpler way to bet on a game?
-Try wagering on the over/under (or point total).
-Simply pick whether you think the combined score of both teams at the conclusion of the game will be higher or lower than the over/under.
-That's all there is to it.
-If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set total.
+Betting on the over/under, or point total, is a much simpler way to bet.
+Just pick whether you think the combined score of both teams will be above or below a particular number at the end of the game.

 Games in Arizona Today